ADmad/cakephp-jwt-auth/README.md

                     // Boolean indicating use mode "debug".
 (Required for unit tests)
                     // If set to `true`, default exceptions are throwns.
                     // Requires debug enabled in app.php
-                    // By default this is disable.
+                    // By default this is enable.
                     'debug' => false
                 ]
             ],